Summer Learning Activities to Help Prevent Summer Learning Loss

 Try Our Memory Tool or Pre-Made Games

-Our popular memory game tool allows users to create custom memory games by adding word and image lists of their own.
+Our popular memory game allows users to create custom memory games by adding word and image lists of their own.
 We also offer multiple pre-made memory games that allow students to practice concepts such as:

 CVC words (consonant-vowel-consonant, good for young learners)

 In the settings for the memory tool, you can increase or decrease the number of cards displayed and also edit your selected word and image list.
-Have students play a memory game at home individually or with friends and family – with proper learning games and activities, there is no wrong way to play!
+Have students play a memory game at home individually or with friends and family – with learning games and activities, there is no wrong way to play!

 Get Creative with Pattern Blocks